Browse all

 Over the first half of 2012, iOS and Android were close behind, and other operating systems like Samsung, Blackberry, Series 40 and Sony Ericsson were among others with 1% or more of the market.

-Is it Better to Develop Android or iPhone Apps in 2023?
+Is it Better to Develop Android or iPhone Apps Today?

 By building for Android and iOS, you have the ability to get in front of over 99% of the market.
-You don’t risk excluding potential users of your app because you felt you had to make a Sophie’s Choice and limit yourself to just one platform.
+You don’t risk excluding potential users because you felt you had to limit yourself to just one platform.

 But there’s an easier way today to launch on all the platforms you need to, without incurring massive costs.